Skip to main content

 3. The OAuth Server responds with an access token .
 In the response, you receive a token value, either opaque or a signed JWT.
 The token type is always "Bearer", and the token lifespan is expressed in seconds in the expires_in field.

-Depending on the Session Configuration option selected on the AuthN Session Settings page within the General section, the access token value could be an opaque string or a signed JWT:
+Depending on the Session Configuration option selected on the AuthN Session Configuration page within the General section, the access token value could be an opaque string or a signed JWT:

 /v1beta/oauth/token response: opaque (stateful) access token